Today’s dog owners are much more informed about their dog’s health and well-being than they were even a few years ago.

 Both offer great quality dog meals and have rave reviews from happy customers.
 The main difference between them is that Ollie has a bit more variety to choose from.
 They offer 4 meal options and also 4 dog snacks, while The Farmer’s Dog has 3 recipes to choose from and no snacks yet.

-In terms of the recipes themselves, some dog owners may prefer to have the option of a chicken and lamb recipe, in which case they would choose Ollie.
+In terms of the recipes themselves, some dog owners may prefer to have the option of a lamb recipe, in which case they would choose Ollie.
+Both have beef, turkey and chicken recipes.

 Ollie’s packaging is also a little more convenient as they provide a scoop for portioning out the food.
 They also offer a hard plastic tray for storing the leftovers in the fridge.